 To sum up, WordPress.org is the best choice if you want to give your visitors a distinctive blog experience.
 There are no restrictions on what you can make, and if you choose a trustworthy web host service like SiteGround, it might be less expensive than an all-in-one website builder.

 Of all the blogging platforms available, it’s the most flexible, powerful, and reasonably priced.

 Squarespace is an excellent option for bloggers who don’t have a lot of resources or knowledge about web design.
 It’s also well suited to creators who want to have the creative freedom to design aesthetically pleasing blogs.

-If you’re a beginner blogger with little to no experience of building a website, then Wix is the safest choice.
+If you’re a beginner blogger with little to no experience in building a website, then Wix is the safest choice.
 It’s easy to learn and use, and can even create a website for you with its ADI feature.

 Last but not least, I recommend Medium and LinkedIn for writers who don’t have a lot of time to invest in a platform and are more interested in reaching a broad audience quickly.